DSD-DBS/py-capellambse/README.md

   how to use Capella Library Projects within capellambse.
 In this example you'll learn how the API can be used to open a project that is based on a library and find objects in both models.
-- [`06 Introduction to Requirement access and management with ReqIF extension.ipynb`](examples/06%20Introduction%20to%20Requirement%20access%20and%20management%20with%20ReqIF%20extension.ipynb) shows how the API can be used to work with requirements objects, introduced by the Capella [Requirements Viewpoint].
+- [`06 Introduction to Requirement access and management.ipynb`](examples/06%20Introduction%20to%20Requirement%20access%20and%20management.ipynb)
+  shows how the API can be used to work with requirements objects, introduced by the Capella [Requirements Viewpoint].
 In this example you'll see how to find requirements in the model, see which objects requirements are linked /